 Saas, PaaS, and IaaS Explained

-Gartner sees AI PaaS as a set of separate AI services.
-However, we can also look at the concept of AI PaaS from the perspective of the classic Platform as a Service (PaaS) model.
+First, let’s look at the concept of AI PaaS from the perspective of the classic platform as a service (PaaS) model.

-In a PaaS, a cloud vendor provides an environment for building, deploying, and maintaining applications.
-Such an environment usually includes two main groups of components required for application development:
+With PaaS, a cloud vendor provides an environment for building, deploying, and maintaining applications.
+A basic PaaS environment usually includes two main groups of components required for application development: infrastructure and a platform.

 Let’s take a closer look at each of these components.